 In this blog post, I will show you how I increase the size of my Linux CentOS Azure VM OS disk size.

-By default, Azure Linux VM comes with 30GB Operating System (OS) disk size.
+By default, Azure Linux VM comes with a 30GB Operating System (OS) disk size.

 Step 1 – Stop VM